Namesonic/cache/README.md

 # Cache Class

-Useful for managing reactive references to a list of cached items that were/were not retrieved via promise.
+Useful javascript class for managing reactive references to a list of cached items that were/were not retrieved via promise.

 The find(id) method either fetches, or returns the cached item so that components sharing a list can maintain a reactive reference to the original item.

+Meant for use with VueJs

 Demo https://jsfiddle.net/oshaggy/w6qnonha/

+## Usage

 ```
 data () {